Skip to content

 5- Toledo Sephardic Museum (Museo Sefardi) – Toledo

-Museums are some of the best buildings to head to when you are digging into the darkest secrets of history.
-In many cases, these structures are more than just buildings with fascinating art galleries; they hold real tales within.
+Museums are some of the best buildings for digging into history’s darkest secrets.
+These structures are often more than just buildings with fascinating art galleries; they hold real tales.
 The Toledo Sephardic Museum is no exception.
-This historic site embraces pages of the Spanish history.
+This historic site embraces pages of Spanish history.

-This museum should be your go-to if you have interest in learning about the Jewish history.
+This museum should be your go-to if you want to learn about Jewish history.
 It’s dedicated to the legacy, culture, and history of the Jewish population that resided in Spain for centuries.
-Besides, it’s a quite long history, if you know.
+Besides, it’s quite a long history, if you know.

-Interestingly, the complex itself in which the museum is housed was formerly a synagogue.
-Its walls had witnessed long years of the Jewish history and heritage since the 14th century.
-This site is one of the top historic sites in Spain that draw thousands of visitors every year.
+Interestingly, the museum complex itself was formerly a synagogue.
+Its walls have witnessed long Jewish history and heritage since the 14th century.
+This site is one of the top historical sites in Spain and draws thousands of visitors every year.

 6- Medina Azahara – Cordoba